 Of this debacle, Zumoff concludes, “The factionalism that wracked the party cannot be blamed on the Comintern,” but he concedes that “the Comintern encouraged factional power and not political program to be at the center of the dispute, made factional power dependent on Comintern support, and doled out support on the basis of Moscow realpolitik, not Communist program.”

 Although he vigorously opposed Pepper’s influence and deeply suspected Lovestone, Cannon, a brilliant organizer and strategist who knew better, tended to support Comintern decisions.
 He was, in his own words, “a convinced ‘Cominternist.’
-I had faith in the wisdom and also in the fairness of the Russian leaders…” Throughout the early 1920s, Cannon had supported Foster and other “industrial communists” in much of the damaging factionalism, but once the American Commission, or some new Comintern spokesman pronounced judgement, Cannon fell into line.
+I had faith in the wisdom and also in the fairness of the Russian leaders…” Throughout the early 1920s, Cannon had supported Foster and other “industrial communists” in much of the damaging factionalism, but once the American Commission, or some new Comintern spokesman pronounced judgment, Cannon fell into line.
 As late as 1928, the year of his expulsion, he supported the move for separate communist unions, a move opposed by Foster and other union veterans.
 This strategy further undermined communist influence and exposed their union activists to retribution for the cardinal sin of dual unionism.
 Faced with expulsion, Foster finally capitulated.

 The Comintern Calls the Shots